 It is not rare to have heard of someone who uses heroin or is addicted to this substance.
-In fact, heroin addiction affects all the country.
-Heroin is an opioid, which means that it is a drug made from opium poppy plants.
+In fact, heroin addiction affects the country at large.
+Heroin is an opioid, which means that it is made from poppy plants and opium is extracted from the plant.
 A substance called morphine, which is also used as a painkiller in hospitals, is extracted from the opium and used to create the drug.
-Heroin can be sniffed, injected or smoked.
+Heroin can be sniffed, injected, or smoked.
 Some people even mix it with other substances, which can be very dangerous.

 About 652,000 people age 12 and older had a heroin use disorder in 2017.

-As soon as the drug is used, its effects will be felt shortly, especially if injected, as heroin affects the opioid receptors of the brain.
-The result is that the user will probably feel very well for a while.The main problem, though, is that the feeling does not last for too long.
-As soon as it passes, the user will eventually start craving for more.
+As soon as the drug is used, its effects will be felt shortly, as heroin affects the opioid receptors of the brain.
+After using this drug, the user will experience a kind of euphoria; however, this is short-lasting.
+As soon as it passes, the person using heroin will eventually start craving more.
 With extended usage, the body will become more resistant to the effects of the drug.

 Heroin is highly addictive, so it is extremely easy to abuse it.
-This will quickly escalate to dependency and, after some time, the body of the user will crave for more of it all the time.
-This is when someone can be considered addicted to heroin.
+This will escalate to physical dependency which leads to the craving-use cycle.
+This might be when someone could be considered addicted to heroin.

 Call Us Today To Schedule an Assessment

 It can be distressing to see a loved one getting addicted to a harmful substance.
 Fortunately, there are symptoms which can indicate that someone is getting addicted to heroin.
 These are important indicators for the family and the loved ones of the person using heroin, as they will be able to discover the problem and, possibly, help.